micmejia/bible-dump/AMPC/John/John 19.md

-So Jesus came out wearing the thorny crown and purple cloak, and Pilate said to them, See, [here is] the [^a]Man!
+So Jesus came out wearing the thorny crown and purple cloak, and Pilate said to them, See, [here is] the Man!